-(99) Say: In previous lessons, we have talked about family identity, our roles as parents and children, and how important it is building our family team.
+(\mathfrak{I}) Say: Over the past few weeks, we have talked about family identity, our roles as parents and children, and how important it is to build our family team.
+(Share House Diagram and explain.)

-We will continue to explore how God's idea of family is built on a foundation of faith.
+We are now going to further explore how God's idea of family is built on a foundation of faith.